A Combination Theorem for Metric Bundles

-We next show that the curve family is {\bf coarsely well-defined}, i.e. ambiguities in the definition of the curves can be ignored.
-More precisely, the different choices of curves joining the same pair of points are at a uniformly bounded Hausdorff distance from each other.
+We next show that the path family is {\bf coarsely well-defined}, i.e. ambiguities in the definition of the paths can be ignored.
+More precisely, the different choices of paths joining the same pair of points are at a uniformly bounded Hausdorff distance from each other.